The Chart for Analog Devices Inc. (ADI) Is Flashing Mixed Signals

 ADI’s Market Performance

-ADI stocks went down by -0.82% for the week, with a monthly drop of -5.09% and a quarterly performance of -1.29%, while its annual performance rate touched 30.06%.
-The volatility ratio for the week stands at 2.11% while the volatility levels for the past 30 days are set at 1.94% for Analog Devices Inc..
-The simple moving average for the period of the last 20 days is -3.89% for ADI stocks with a simple moving average of 2.19% for the last 200 days.
+ADI stocks went up by 7.69% for the week, with a monthly jump of 4.22% and a quarterly performance of 7.15%, while its annual performance rate touched 44.06%.
+The volatility ratio for the week stands at 1.91% while the volatility levels for the past 30 days are set at 2.02% for Analog Devices Inc..
+The simple moving average for the period of the last 20 days is 4.11% for ADI stocks with a simple moving average of 9.66% for the last 200 days.

 Analysts’ Opinion of ADI

-Many brokerage firms have already submitted their reports for ADI stocks, with JP Morgan repeating the rating for ADI by listing it as a “Overweight.”
-The predicted price for ADI in the upcoming period, according to JP Morgan is $215 based on the research report published on September 20th of the current year 2021.
+Many brokerage firms have already submitted their reports for ADI stocks, with UBS repeating the rating for ADI by listing it as a “Buy.”
+The predicted price for ADI in the upcoming period, according to UBS is $210 based on the research report published on October 13th of the current year 2021.

-Morgan Stanley, on the other hand, stated in their research note that they expect to see ADI reach a price target of $179.
-The rating they have provided for ADI stocks is “Equal-Weight” according to the report published on September 13th, 2021.
+JP Morgan, on the other hand, stated in their research note that they expect to see ADI reach a price target of $215, previously predicting the price at $119.
+The rating they have provided for ADI stocks is “Overweight” according to the report published on September 20th, 2021.

-Wells Fargo gave a rating of “Equal Weight” to ADI, setting the target price at $170 in the report published on July 26th of the current year.
+Morgan Stanley gave a rating of “Equal-Weight” to ADI, setting the target price at $179 in the report published on September 13th of the current year.

-Volatility was left at 1.94%, however, over the last 30 days, the volatility rate increased by 2.11%, as shares sank -5.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.15% lower at present.
+Volatility was left at 2.02%, however, over the last 30 days, the volatility rate increased by 1.91%, as shares surge +3.55% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.11% upper at present.

-During the last 5 trading sessions, ADI fell by -0.82%, which changed the moving average for the period of 200-days by +13.53% in comparison to the 20-day moving average, which settled at $170.18.
-In addition, Analog Devices Inc. saw 11.03% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ADI rose by +7.69%, which changed the moving average for the period of 200-days by +20.96% in comparison to the 20-day moving average, which settled at $169.96.
+In addition, Analog Devices Inc. saw 19.56% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading